nimeth42/gpt4all/README.md

 }
 ```

-if yall have any thing just reach us
+If yall have any thing just reach us.